Tamerabdalrazaq/Linux-Firewall/README.md

 A  kernel module imitating a firewall

+For user-space interaction:

+display: Sends to the user statistics of the firewall
+modify: Reset all statistics

 Initialization at fw_init:
   Registering 3 netfilter phases (In, Out, Forward) with a single hook function that handles them.
   The init function handles errors in regestration by returning a proper value and unregestiring the hooks